GeminiClaw: Local-First Multi-Agent Orchestrator

 Why build yet another agent framework?

-Recurring issues we identified in real projects:
+The recurring problems we identified in real projects:

 The architecture in terms that matter for operations

-| Concept | What it means in GeminiClaw |
+| Concept | What it is in GeminiClaw |

 |---|---|